kr0ggg/engineering-101/2-Domain-Driven-Design/0-README.md

 The journey through DDD is one of continuous learning and improvement.
 Start with the fundamentals, practice regularly, and always keep the domain at the heart of your design decisions.

-**Ready to begin?** Start with [Bounded Contexts](./1-Bounded-Contexts/README.md) to understand the foundation of Domain-Driven Design.
+**Ready to begin?** Start with [Introduction to the Domain](./1-introduction-to-the-domain.md) to learn the fundamental concepts of expressing the domain in software.